 Chances are you found No-IP when looking for a way to access your device remotely.
-Or maybe you had a friend refer you to us, because you were using an expensive static IP address, when all you needed was Dynamic DNS.
-Whichever the case may be, Dynamic DNS can seem like a complicated thing to master.
+Or maybe you had a friend refer you to us because you were using an expensive static IP address when all you needed was Dynamic DNS.
+Whatever the case may be, Dynamic DNS can seem like a complicated thing to master.
 But the truth is, Dynamic DNS is very simple and you can be a Dynamic DNS expert with these 5 simple steps.

 Create A Hostname

-The first step to be a master of Dynamic DNS is to create an easy to remember hostname.
+The first step to being a master of Dynamic DNS is to sign up for a No-IP account and create an easy to remember hostname.
 This will be the way you connect to your device from now on, so make it short and easily identifiable.
 Often times, you will have more than one device you want to connect to and you can use the same name for more than one device on the same network.
 However, if you want to be able to distinguish which device is which, we suggest using names like, camera1.ddns.net or outsidecamera.ddns.net.
 Use anything that will help you remember which camera or device you are connecting to.

 Keep A Dynamic Update Client Running

-Running a dynamic update client is a necessity when using Dynamic DNS.
-Not only does it make sure your device is constantly reachable, but it saves you from having to run regular manual updates.
-The dynamic update client works by checking your IP address every 5 minutes and then, once it has changed, pushing an update to the Dynamic DNS provider to update your hostname.
-What that means is, when your IP address changes, we connect the new address to the hostname you have attached to that device.
+Running a Dynamic Update Client is a necessity when using Dynamic DNS.
+The Dynamic Update Client works by checking your IP address every 5 minutes and then, once it has changed, pushing an update to the Dynamic DNS provider to update your hostname.
+When your IP address changes, we connect the new address to the hostname you have attached to that device.
 Your device stays online and you don’t have to remember a new IP address ever again.

 Use Your Hostname Like An IP Address